intel/qpl/doc/source/documentation/get_started_docs/quick_start.rst

 :c:func:`qpl_execute_job` completes successfully, we can retrieve the results stored in the job structure.

-Finally, we call :c:func:`qpl_fini_job` at line 57 to free resources.
+Finally, we call :c:func:`qpl_fini_job` at line 57 to free the resources.

 After building Intel QPL (see :ref:`building_library_reference_link`), you can find compiled examples in ``<qpl_library>/build/examples/low-level-api/``.
-You can also compile each example individually with the command:
+You can also compile each example individually.
+For example, to compile ``compression_example.cpp``, use:

 .. code-block:: shell